-- i.
+- 7.1.
+In recent years, piracy and armed robbery in this area has tended to be overshadowed by the more significant threat in the Indian Ocean.
+Despite the excellent work of local government agencies incidents of armed robbery and hijack do still occur and a threat remains.
+Masters and Companies should: - i.
 Make use of information sources such as the "Piracy & Armed Robbery Prone Areas and Warnings" section of the International Chamber of Commerce's International Maritime Bureau (IMB) website; - ii. ensure that they maintain a high level of vigilance whilst in these waters; and - iii. make use of Best Management Practice and enhanced security levels, where considered necessary, in accordance with the SSP - iv. make use of the Information Fusion Centre (IFC) reporting systems implemented in the area;

-7. Automatic Identification System (AIS) Policy
+8. Automatic Identification System (AIS) Policy

-7.1.
+8.1.
 The guidelines for the on-board operational use of AIS (IMO Assembly Resolution A.917(22) as amended by A.956(23)) permits the Master to turn off this equipment in sea areas where there is a threat of piracy and armed robbery.
 However, in cases where an attack is expected, or suspicious activity is noticed, the AIS should be turned on as soon as possible.
 The BMA also requires Companies to take into account the current advice issued by the naval forces, as published on the MSCHOA website.

-8. Long Range Identification & Tracking (LRIT) Policy
+9. Long Range Identification & Tracking (LRIT) Policy

-- 8.1.
-LRIT equipment must not be switched off either before entry into a High Risk Area or during transit of such an area. - 8.2.
+- 9.1.
+LRIT equipment MUST NOT be switched off either before entry into a High Risk Area or during transit of such an area. - 9.2.
 In cases where it becomes necessary to switch off or deactivate the LRIT equipment (e.g. for maintenance or repair), the BMA must be informed at the earliest opportunity (lrit@bahamasmaritime.com).

-9. Reporting Piracy/Armed Robbery Attacks
+10. Reporting Piracy/Armed Robbery Attacks